 But we have vastly different love languages.
 He feels love via acts of service and physical touch, while mine is a combination of gifts and quality time.
 That’s why, after nearly eight years of marriage, I just started doing exactly what I wanted for Mother’s Day and telling him he was off the hook.
 The result?
 He felt immense relief from knowing I wouldn’t be disappointed with his gift and I got exactly what I wanted that year and wasn’t resentful or disappointed.

 Recently, I did the math.
 My kids are great sleepers.
 But I’m still on duty for roughly 13 hours a day, seven days a week, which equals out to a roughly 90-hour workweek.
 And that’s not including all the extra logistical and unpaid labor I do after they’re asleep or during nap time, from scheduling appointments to completing school paperwork to, yes, even purchasing and changing out their clothing and shoes.

 On top of that, I’m freelance writing on the side, fitting it in after bedtime, during preschool, and even now, as my 4-year-old embarks upon his sixth episode of Bluey.

 I never thought I’d be a work-from-home mom.
 I always pictured myself with one, maybe two, children, an editorship at a major publication, and a really good nanny.
-While I wouldn’t trade this time with my kids for anything, I still take serious issue with the way moms are treated in our society and how little motherhood and raising children seem to be valued.
+While I wouldn’t trade this time with my kids for anything, I still take serious issues with the way moms are treated in our society.
+And how little motherhood and raising children seem to be valued.

 While society might have us think our roles as mothers are less-than, simply because it’s an unpaid position, we know our worth.
 So I will not feel guilty for relishing an upcoming spa day I planned for myself or for treating myself to a pair of Lake Pajamas.